Looking for books for college students? Keep reading, you’ll love this guide.

 9: So Good They Can’t Ignore You

-This book is also written by Cal Newport and every college student should read who can’t find their passion.
+This book is also written by Cal Newport and is a must-read for every college student who is searching for their passion.

-Before reading this book, I was in believing that if you are doing something that you are really passionate about you will live happily.
-But this book proved me wrong.
-I wish if I could read it before my college.
+Before reading this book, I believed that pursuing your passion would guarantee a happy life.
+However, this book proved me wrong.
+I wish I had read it before college.

-According to the book, Every person chases their passion and wants to do what they are passionate about but the sad truth is you can't get happiness and the life you dream with having a passion only.
+According to the book, while many people chase their passion and want to do what they are passionate about, the sad truth is that having a passion alone does not guarantee happiness or the life you dream of.

-That’s why this book says, be so good they can’t ignore you.
-This book gives you 4 golden rules that you should apply to your life:
+That’s why this book emphasizes the importance of being exceptionally good at what you do, to the point where others cannot ignore your skills.
+The book presents four golden rules that you should apply to your life:

 - Don’t follow your passion (with practical examples)